Things to see and do in Israel

 Music, textiles, reconstructions and film footage at the Museum of the Jewish Diaspora (www.bh.org.il) convey the cultural diversity of the Jewish people during the 2,000 years of worldwide diaspora.
 Have fun while learning about Israel's kaleidoscope of history at the fascinating seafront ruins of Caesarea (www.caesarea.org.il), once a great Roman city, with later Byzantine and Crusader sections.
 Wander marked paths or visit the Caesarea Experience multimedia presentation.

-The cliff-top palace of Masada was built by King Herod and offers breath-taking views of the Dead Sea and Negev Desert.
-It also holds an important place in the history books and hearts of Jews as the last remaining Jewish stronghold in of the Roman-controlled land.
+The cliff-top palace of Masada was built by King Herod and offers breathtaking views of the Dead Sea and Negev Desert.
+It also holds an important place in the history books and hearts of Jews as the last remaining Jewish stronghold when the Romans controlled the land.

-Lying 400m (1320ft) below sea level, the Dead Sea is a natural wonder.
-Its abundance of minerals and salt make it hugely buoyant, and it is a prime centre for health treatments.
-The Dead Sea has strong Biblical connections; here the Dead Sea Scrolls were found and King Herod built his palace of Masada.
+Lying 400m (1320ft) below sea level and spanning the border between Israel and Jordan, the Dead Sea is a natural wonder.
+It contains more minerals and salt than any other stretch of water in the world, and thus it is possible to float on top of the water.
+Its natural properties make it a prime centre for spa treatments and relaxation therapies and there are a number of resorts in the area.
+The Dead Sea has strong Biblical connections: here is where the Dead Sea Scrolls, the oldest known Biblical documents, were discovered, and where King Herod built his palace of Masada.

 Exploring the traditional markets is a definite highlight of a trip to Israel.
-Fling yourself into Tel Aviv's Shuk HaCarmel, brimming with spices and fresh produce, try the traditional dishes in the Mahane Yehuda food market in Jerusalem or haggle for anything from souvenirs to jewellery along the narrow streets of Jerusalem Old City.
+Fling yourself into Tel Aviv's Carmel Market, brimming with spices and fresh produce; try the traditional dishes in the Mahane Yehuda food market in Jerusalem; or haggle for anything from souvenirs to jewellery along the narrow streets of Jerusalem’s Old City.

 The waters off Eilat are rich in coral and perfect for some underwater sightseeing.
 Scuba or snorkel on underwater trails, take a submarine tour, or just marvel at the scene through the windows of the Eilat's amazing Underwater Observatory.